 However, with that global reach came some challenges – chiefly, an assortment of disparate business processes and systems for sales performance management (SPM), which led to persistent delays and confusion in salesperson payouts.

-As you’d expect from a company in this industry, senior management was intimately familiar with both the importance and the difficulty of managing large quantities of data, making it digestible, and tracking its dissemination.
-With its existing solution unable to fulfill its needs, the company turned to Optymyze for assistance.
+Senior management was intimately familiar with both the importance and the difficulty of managing large quantities of data, making it digestible and tracking its dissemination.

 The company’s legacy SPM methodology consisted of an amalgamation of online sales compensation tools, complicated Excel sheets, and an existing software partner – a convoluted, inflexible, and costly system that was failing to provide adequate compliance and auditing information.

-With all those errors to correct, salespeople were spending nearly as much time doing shadow accounting as they were on making sales and generating revenue.
-Meanwhile, administrators were unable to focus on the big picture due to spending so much of their time performing manual calculations and dealing with disputes.
+Salespeople were spending nearly as much time doing shadow accounting as they were on making sales and generating revenue.
+Meanwhile, administrators were unable to focus on the big picture due to spending much of their time performing manual calculations and dealing with disputes.

 Moreover, these legacy methodologies were putting pressure on the company to stay consistent with its Sarbanes-Oxley compliance; doing so was highly complicated and resource-intensive.

-With those more immediate concerns at the forefront, sales coaching and strategic positioning fell by the wayside, preventing the sales team from taking full advantage of its resources.
-These inefficiencies were starting to impact morale, so it was clear that change couldn’t come quickly enough.
+With these immediate concerns at the forefront, sales coaching and strategic positioning fell by the wayside, preventing the salesforce from taking full advantage of its resources.
+These inefficiencies were starting to impact morale and the company had to quickly change its processes.

-Partnering with Optymyze freed our client’s decision makers, program managers, and business liaisons to work on higher-level strategic initiatives rather than the day-to-day operations of sales compensation.
-In fact, the United Kingdom’s compensation manager had so much time liberated by the new system, he was able to incorporate all the company’s reps in Ireland to his responsibilities.
+The company implemented a centralized sales commission management solution using the Optymyze unified, no-code platform.
+This enabled decision makers, program managers, and business liaisons to work on higher-level strategic initiatives rather than the day-to-day operations of sales compensation.
+In fact, the United Kingdom’s compensation manager had so much time liberated by the new system, he was able to incorporate all the company’s reps in Ireland into his responsibilities.

-Newly simplified reporting lightened the company’s Sarbanes-Oxley and audit compliance burden, making those tasks easier and more efficient with workflows introduced by Optymyze.
+Newly simplified reporting lightened the company’s Sarbanes-Oxley and audit compliance burden, making those tasks easier and more efficient with automated workflows.
 These improved methods reduced risk and improved privacy controls.